 1. Are bigger pots better for plants?

 You should transplant a plant to a pot 2-4 inches larger in diameter when it outgrows its current pot.
 Plants that grow rapidly indoors should be potted in larger sizes.
 A pot that is 1-2 inches larger is recommended for slow growers.
+In most cases, pots are made of plastic or terra cotta.
+Plastic pots are more durable and less likely to crack or break.
+Terra cotta pots are heavier and more expensive, so they may not be ideal for smaller plants.

 2. How much water does my plant need?

 Your plant needs water only when the soil dries out.
 Most houseplants require daily watering.
 Some, such as aloe vera, prefer slightly moist soil.
 Others, like succulents, need very little water.
-To know what kind of moisture level is right for your particular plant, check the label on the back of the package.
+To know what kind of moisture level is right for your plant, check the label on the back of the package.

 3. What happens if I forget to water my plant?